 Madison NJ Underage Drinking Lawyer

-The experienced criminal defense lawyers from the Tormey Law Firm appear in courts throughout Morris County every day.
-Contact us 24 hours a day, seven days a week at 866-949-6948, or use the online contact form to schedule a free consultation.
+With offices in Morristown, the skilled criminal defense lawyers from the Tormey Law Firm appear in courts throughout Morris County every day.
+Contact us 24 hours a day, 7 days a week at (908) 336-5008, or use the online contact form to schedule a free consultation.

-The New Jersey statute which governs a criminal offense for underage possession of alcohol is N.J.S.A.
+The New Jersey statute which governs a criminal offense for underage possession or consumption of alcohol is N.J.S.A.
 2C:33-15.
 This statute provides, in pertinent part:

 a.
 Any person under the legal age to purchase alcoholic beverages who knowingly possesses without legal authority or who knowingly consumes any alcoholic beverage in any school, public conveyance, public place, or place of public assembly, or motor vehicle, is guilty of a disorderly persons offense, and shall be fined not less than $ 500.00.

 b.
 Whenever this offense is committed in a motor vehicle, the court shall, in addition to the sentence authorized for the offense, suspend or postpone for six months the driving privilege of the defendant.
 Upon the conviction of any person under this section, the court shall forward a report to the Division of Motor Vehicles stating the first and last day of the suspension or postponement period imposed by the court pursuant to this section.
 If a person at the time of the imposition of a sentence is less than 17 years of age, the period of license postponement, including a suspension or postponement of the privilege of operating a motorized bicycle, shall commence on the day the sentence is imposed and shall run for a period of six months after the person reaches the age of 17 years.

 Underage Alcohol Possession and Consumption Penalties in NJ